Tanvirpirjada/Coffee_Machine_Simulator/README.md

-# Coffee Machine Simulator using Java and Strategy Design Pattern
+# Coffee Machine Simulator

-## This is a console application built using Java programming language and Strategy Design Pattern.
-It simulates a coffee machine that can make different types of coffee and perform various operations such as filling ingredients, checking remaining ingredients, and taking money from the machine's money box.
+##  The Coffee Machine Simulator is a console-based application that allows users to manage a coffee machine that can make various types of coffee.
+The program uses the Strategy design pattern to enable users to choose different types of coffee and calculate the price and amount of ingredients required to make it.
+The program also uses object-oriented programming (OOPs) concepts such as encapsulation, abstraction, inheritance, and polymorphism to achieve its functionality.

 # Features
 * The coffee machine can make three types of coffee: Espresso, Latte, and Cappuccino, each with their specific recipe in terms of required ingredients and price.